stolostron/submariner-addon/README.md

     - Label the managed clusters with `cluster.open-cluster-management.io/clusterset: clusterset1`.
     - Create a `ClusterSet`.
     - Deploy the Submariner Broker on the Hub cluster and the required Submariner components on the managed clusters.
+    - Interconnect `cluster2` and `cluster3` using Submariner.
-    - Create a Kubernetes Service on managed cluster `cluster3` and export it.
-Submariner will import this service to the managed clusters.
+    - Create a Kubernetes Service `nginx` of type ClusterIP on managed cluster `cluster3` and export it.
+Submariner will import this Service to the managed clusters.
     - Access the exported Service from managed cluster `cluster2`.

 To delete the kind environment, use `make clean`.